Mitigating Suboptimality of Deterministic Policy Gradients in Complex Q-functions: Experiments

 \subsection{Q-Landscape Analysis: Do successive surrogates reduce local optima?}

-\myfig{fig:landscape} visualizes surrogate landscapes in Inverted-Pendulum-Restricted for a given state $s$.
-Successive pruning and approximation smooth the Q-landscapes, reducing local optima.
-A single actor gets stuck at a local optimum $a_0$ (left), but surrogate $\hat{\Psi}_1$ uses $a_0$ as an anchor to find a better optimum $a_1$.
-The maximizer policy finally selects the highest Q-valued action among $a_0, a_1, a_2$. \myfig{fig:q_spaces_full_envs_hard} extends this visualization to Inverted-Double-Pendulum-Restricted. ~\myfig{fig:q_spaces_unrestricted} shows how one actor is sufficient in the \emph{convex} Q-landscape of unrestricted Inverted-Pendulum-v4.
-Figures~\ref{fig:q-landscape-hopper},~\ref{fig:q-landscape-hopper-restricted} show how Hopper-v4 Q-landscape provides a path to global optimum, while Hopper-Restricted is non-convex.
+In Figure~\ref{fig:landscape}, we visualize the surrogate landscapes in Inverted Pendulum-Restricted for one state $s$.
+Due to successive pruning and approximation, the Q-landscapes become smoother with reduced local optima.
+A single actor gets stuck in a severe local optimum $a_0$.
+However, surrogate $\Psi_1$ utilizes $a_0$ as an anchor and finds a better (global) optimum $a_1$.
+The maximizer policy selects $a_0, a_1, \text{or } a_2$, whichever has the highest Q-value.
+Appendix~\myfig{fig:q_spaces_full_envs_easy} shows that convex Q-landscapes are easily optimized, while \myfig{fig:q_spaces_full_envs_hard} shows how SAVO successfully optimizes the non-convex Q-landscapes in all other tasks.
+Further analysis can be found in Appendix \ref{app:visualisation-q-landscape-2}.